-Former members of the Australian Defence Force (ADF) with entitlements under the SRCA or the MRCA, whose accepted conditions impact on their ability to undertake or sustain employment, are eligible for vocational rehabilitation assistance.
+Former members of the Australian Defence Force (ADF) with entitlements under the DRCA or the MRCA, whose accepted conditions impact on their ability to undertake or sustain employment, are eligible for vocational rehabilitation assistance.
 This includes "declared" members, ADF Cadets, Officers of Cadets and Instructors of Cadets.

 You are here

 A VVRS approved rehabilitation program may include the provision of work related aids, appliances and workplace alterations.
 This is explained in Section 1.3.3 of the VVRS Instrument.

 Under section 4.2.1 of the VVRS Instrument, accommodation and travel assistance can be provided to VVRS clients who live in rural and remote areas and who are required to travel a substantial distance for a rehabilitation assessment or training program.

 The Department administers the Veterans' Entitlements Act 1986 (VEA) on behalf of the Repatriation Commission.

 This topic relates to section 4.2 of the VVRS Instrument.